clirdlf/ndsa.org/meetings.md

 ### **Registration is NOW OPEN!**

 Registration for Digital Preservation 2019: Critical Junctures is now open.
+The conference program will be released in mid-July.

 #### [**Register today!**](https://www.conftool.pro/dlf2019/)